datachainlab/fabric-tendermint-cross-demo/contracts/erc20/README.md

 # ERC20 Contract

-Each of modules is in `modules` directory.
+Each of the modules is in the `modules` directory.
-These contract modules are developed based of [Cosmos SDK](https://docs.cosmos.network/v0.44/).
+These contract modules are developed based on [Cosmos SDK](https://docs.cosmos.network/v0.44/).
 Note that these modules depend on version `v0.43.0-beta1` for now.
-See [go.mod](https://github.com/datachainlab/fabric-tendermint-cross-demo/blob/main/contracts/erc20/go.mod#L7).
+See [go.mod](https://github.com/datachainlab/fabric-tendermint-cross-demo/blob/main/contracts/erc20/go.mod).

-Each of modules needs to meet specific [Interfaces](https://github.com/datachainlab/fabric-tendermint-cross-demo/blob/main/contracts/erc20/modules/erc20contract/module.go#L26-L28).
+Each of modules needs to meet specific [Interfaces](https://github.com/datachainlab/fabric-tendermint-cross-demo/blob/main/contracts/erc20/modules/erc20contract/module.go).
 ```go
 _ module.AppModule             = AppModule{}
 _ module.AppModuleBasic        = AppModuleBasic{}